-My first book, What Violence Was, focuses on the history of recent debates about how the term “violence” should be defined in political theory and deployed in political rhetoric.
+My first book project, What Violence Was, focuses on the history of recent American debates about how the term “violence” should be defined in political theory and deployed in political rhetoric.

 How do we draw the line between violence and nonviolence?
 Where do terms like “structural violence” come from?
 Why does so much contemporary activist and academic debate about violence focus on language as a space of power and harm?
 These are the sorts of questions that my project examines.